mimsiii/mimsiii/README.md

 - 👋 Hi, I’m @mimsiii
 - 👀 I’m interested in coding, nature, cats😸
-- 🌱 I’m currently learning C# .NET Core, HTML5 & CSS3
+- 🌱 I’m currently learning PHP and algorithms and data structures with C++
-- 📫 How to reach me: here or on m.a.r.iiii.a@abv.bg.
+- 📫 How to reach me: here or on m.tsenkina@gmail.com

+Passionate about Data Analysis.
+I have personal experience with SQL, MSSQ, Power BI, Tableau.
+Working experience with Microsoft Excel, Outlook, VBA, Google Sheets.

 <!---
 mimsiii/mimsiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.